WeiyingZhao/WeiyingZhao.github.io/_pages/oscd.md

-The Onera Satellite Change Detection dataset addresses the issue of detecting changes between satellite images from different dates.

 It comprises 24 pairs of multispectral images taken from the [Sentinel-2 satellites](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) between 2015 and 2018.
 Locations are picked all over the world, in Brazil, USA, Europe, Middle-East and Asia.
 For each location, registered pairs of 13-band multispectral satellite images obtained by the Sentinel-2 satellites are provided.
 Images vary in spatial resolution between 10m, 20m and 60m.